ZebraHead22/medSeg/README.md

 Button "Process" - process the image folder.
 After the processing procedure, it is recommended to view the finished images, selecting the ones you need in the drop-down list.

-In the folder with raw images, 2 folders will be created: segmented images and masks.
+In the folder with raw images, two folders will be created: segmented images and masks.